 In addition to federal taxes, employers must calculate and apply the appropriate state and local tax rates.
 The math works exactly the same, but the taxes levied by each state can vary dramatically.
 For example, seven states have no income tax at all.
 Others have state-specific equivalents of FICA and FUTA that employers will need to apply.

-Choose your state below to find 2022 tax rates and other key information:
+Choose your state below to see tax rates and other key information: